meharfatimakhan/Trees/README.md

 # Trees

-This code implements basic functions of a Binary Search Tree.
+This code implements some major functions of a Binary Search Tree.

 ### Basic Tree Operations